davewalker5/ti-84-python/README.rst

     python src/examples/odeex1.py

-The first command adds the source folder, containing the application source , to the PYTHONPATH environment variable so the packages will be found at run time.
-The command will need to be modified based on the current operating system.

 Unit Tests and Coverage
 =======================

 To run the unit tests, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated.
-The "src", "src/common" and "src/maths" folders should be added to PYTHONPATH.
+The "tests\mocks" folder and the sub-folders in the "src" folder should all be added to PYTHONPATH, with the exception of the "ti_desktop" and "utils" sub-folders.

 The tests can then be run from the command line, at the root of the project folder, as follows: